-- 1. (1) A person shall make a disclosure to a police officer under section 1, 2 or 3 of the Disclosure (Bailiwick of Guernsey) Law, 2007 (the "Law of 2007") - - (a) by using the form set out in the Schedule to these Regulations ("the Form"), and - (b) in compliance with the requirements indicated upon the Form. - (2) A completed Form, together with any accompanying information shall be - - (a) delivered by post, or hand, to the addressee, - (b) transmitted by electronic mail to the electronic address, or - (c) sent by facsimile transmission to the telephone number, indicated upon the Form.
+- 1. (1) Save when paragraph (2) applies, a person shall make a disclosure to a prescribed police officer under section 1, 2 or 3 of the Disclosure (Bailiwick of Guernsey)

+Law, 2007 (the "Law of 2007") by using the online reporting facility available on the website of the Financial Investigation Unit. - (2) Subject to the consent of an authorised officer, a person may make a disclosure to a prescribed police officer under section 1, 2 or 3 of the Law of 2007 - (a) by using the form set out in the Schedule to these Regulations ("the Form"), and - (b) in compliance with the requirements indicated upon the Form. - (3) A completed Form, together with any accompanying information shall be - (a) delivered by post, or hand, to the addressee, - (b) transmitted by electronic mail to the electronic address, or - (c) sent by facsimile transmission to the telephone number, indicated upon the Form.

-(3) Any information entered upon, or accompanying, the Form shall appear, or be supplied, in a legible format.
+(4) Any information entered upon, or accompanying, the Form shall appear, or be supplied, in a legible format.